-Since 2011 the Government has provided additional funding to schools called the Pupil Premium.
-This extra money is given for looked after children, students who are currently in receipt of free school meals and those who have received free school meals during the last 6 years.
-There is also additional money for children of families who are currently serving in the forces or have done so during the last 5 years.
+This funding is to support students who are looked after by the Local Authority, have been adopted from/left care, are in receipt of free school meals and those who have received free school meals during the last 6 years.
+There is also additional money for children with a parent currently serving in HM armed forces or who has retired on a pension from the MOD.

 King James´s School has received Pupil Premium funding as follows: